I can not tell a lie. I am a fan of Wendy’s, always have been, and always will be.

 We were given a tour of where all the new ideas are worked at Wendy’s Innovation Center.
 There was an exciting dish that they were testing, but I promised I wouldn’t mention what it was.

 Then, our tour guides led us through the room where all the blind tasting takes place and finally to a kitchen replica of what you’ll find at every Wendy’s.
-All the while, our tour guides (Marshall Scarborough – Director of Culinary & Product Innovation, and Lori Estrada – VP of Culinary Menu Innovation) were comprehensive, friendly, and answered all of our questions.
+All the while, our tour guides (Marshall Scarborough – Director of Culinary and Product Innovation, and Lori Estrada – VP of Culinary Menu Innovation) were comprehensive, friendly, and answered all of our questions.

 I did not take pictures inside the Innovation Center other than Dave’s Double, Baconator Fries, and everyone involved.
 I wasn’t sure if I could, and I didn’t want to push my luck.